-- Use the following as a go around: "What is your name, your position, where do you work, and give one reason why you do this work."
+- ➤ Use the following as a go around: "What is your name, your position, where do you work, and give one reason why you do this work."
 You may change this opening go around.
-Some options may be: - What is your experience with restorative practices? - What is one thing you are hoping to gain from today's event? - What brought you to this event today? - Why is it important that you are here today? - Next, the trainers briefly introduce themselves and describe their initial involvement with restorative practices. - This is an opportunity for the trainer(s) to connect with the group. - > Discuss Agreements, Norms, Expectations, and Housekeeping Issues. - Discuss with the group their expectations for the day. - This can be done by highlighting a few of the earlier examples when people shared why they came and by asking a few others to share what they want to get out of attending. - Record on the flipchart (or other medium) a few specific expectations you have for the day, including attendance, timeliness, use of electronic devices, note taking, etc. - Set up a "parking lot" for questions that can be postponed for later discussion. - Point out location of restrooms. - Discuss lunch plans, whether on-site or off-site, and share that there is a scheduled break in the morning and another break in the afternoon. - If this training is being delivered online or is shorter time frames be clear about expectations and the learner experience. - Explain that the materials and concepts you will explore today are in the book/ book excerpts, and you will let the group know the page numbers as we go along.
+Some options may be: - What is your experience with restorative practices? - What is one thing you are hoping to gain from today's event? - What brought you to this event today? - Why is it important that you are here today? - > Trainer demonstrates by going first, introducing themself and following the format. - ➤ BE BRIEF and DO NOT add information at this point.
+Participants will follow your lead. - Ask the person to your left or right to go next and continue around the circle. - > Next, the trainer describes their initial involvement with restorative practices. - This is an opportunity for the trainer(s) to connect with the group. - Discuss Agreements, Norms, Expectations, and Housekeeping Issues. - Discuss with the group their expectations for the day. - This can be done by highlighting a few of the earlier examples when people shared why they came and by asking a few others to share what they want to get out of attending. - Record on the flipchart (or other medium) a few specific expectations you have for the day, including attendance, timeliness, use of electronic devices, note taking, etc. - Set up a "parking lot" for questions that can be postponed for later discussion. - Point out location of restrooms. - Discuss lunch plans, whether on-site or off-site, and share that there is a scheduled break in the morning and another break in the afternoon.

+- If this training is being delivered online or has shorter time frames, be clear about expectations and the learner experience. - Explain that the materials and concepts you will explore today are in the book/ book excerpts, and you will let the group know the page numbers as we go along.

-While the title slide is still displayed, discuss the following:
+➤ While the title slide is still displayed, discuss the following:

-- The Curriculum we are using today was developed by The IIRP Graduate School.
-It is the world's first higher education institution wholly dedicated to restorative practices - the science of relationships and community. - The IIRP provides education, consulting, and research that explores fundamental questions about human relationships and applies those insights to the world's most pressing social challenges.
+- The Curriculum we are using today was developed by The IIRP Graduate School, which is the world's first higher education institution wholly dedicated to restorative practices - the science of relationships and community. - The IIRP provides education, consulting, and research that explores fundamental questions about human relationships and applies those insights to the world's most pressing social challenges.
 For more information, go to www.iirp.edu.